thephpleague/skeleton/CONTRIBUTING.md

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Make sure the README and any other relevant documentation are kept up-to-date.
+- **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.

-- **Consider our release cycle** - We try to follow semver.
+- **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.

-- **Create topic branches** - Don't ask us to pull from your master branch.
+- **Create feature branches** - Don't ask us to pull from your master branch.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.